lidel/discourse-locale-override/README.md

 ### Can I override only one label?

+Technically yes, but it may be an overkill.
+Try to use recently added `/admin` screen first: [Customize all text in Discourse](https://meta.discourse.org/t/customize-all-text-in-discourse/36092?u=lidel).

-Yes, but make sure you understand YAML and all key segments used in label key are present.
+If you still want to go with this plugin make sure you understand YAML and all key segments used in label key are present.
 For example, to override `pl_PL.site_settings.enable_emoji` make sure that `config/locales/server.pl_PL.yml` has these three lines (one for each segment):

 ```